 Emma lives in the heart of The Cotswolds with her boyfriend Jon and their Golden Retriever, Gibson.
 She graduated from the University of Gloucestershire with a First Class Honours degree in Fine Art – and has since sold and exhibited work nationally and internationally across Europe, North America, Australia and The Seychelles.

-In July, Emma will be releasing 81 Wild; a 50-piece collection that puts a romantic spotlight on the geography and landscape of the United States.
-With help from her American collectors and watchers, she is evolving a large body of work where each piece represents one state.
+On July 18th, Emma released 81 Wild; a 50-piece sell-out collection that puts a romantic spotlight on the geography and landscape of the United States.
+With help from her American collectors and watchers, she evolved a large body of work where each piece represents one state.
 Due to the success of 81 Wild, Emma is currently in the process of making a U.K. version of the collection.
 She is accepting landscape descriptions here.

 To receive updates, subscribe to Emma’s mailing list.

 Painting is to provide evidence of living, and a means to unfold new perspectives.

 A deep navy hue could be a woeful moment or the colour of a gentleman’s jacket; a wash of pale grey could be a loving conversation or a typical British cloud; an earthy green could be a Cotswold hill or the colour of a weathered road sign; a quick, rough mark could be a moment of frustration or a tyre blow-out on interstate 81..